 To make the key, while the "5th analyst" method uses an analyst the expertise of which is somewhat more questionable because of putting much less time into actual coding articles.
 The "All Analysts" method appeared to have substantial bias (producing artificially low error scores) from analysts scoring their own codings, while the "Other Analysts" method appeared to produce some (but less) such bias.
-Neither the "Independent Analysts" nor the "5th Analyst" method suffered from this kind of bias.
-The "All Analysts", "Other Analysts", and "Independent Analysts" method appeared to have some bias, presumably because of a coding style more similar to some analysts than others.
-Finally, the "All Analysts", "Other Analysts", and "Independent Analysts than others.
-Finally, the "5th analysts" method had much less reliability.
+Neither the "Independent Analysts" nor the "5th Analyst", method suffered from this kind of bias.
+The "All Analysts", "Other Analysts", and "Independent Analysts (because of counterbalancing to control for this), but the "5th Analyst" method appeared to have some bias, presumably because of a coding style more similar to some analysts than others.
+Finally, the "All Analysts", "Other Analysts", and "Independent Analysts" methods had relatively high statistical reliability, while the "5th analyst" method had much less reliability.

-Figure 7 shows a Recall-Precision scatterplot for the four analysts and for each of the four conditions shown in Figure 4.
-Analysts scored by the "All Analysts" method are shown as solid circles, while analysts scored by the "Other Analysts" method are shown as solid triangles.
+Figure 7 shows a Recall-Precision scatterplot for the four analysts and for each of the four conditions shown in Figure Analysts scored by the "All Analysts" method are shown as solid circles, while analysts scored by the "Other Analysts" method are shown as solid triangles.
 Analysts scored by the "Independent Analysts" method are shown as deltas, and analysts scored by the "5th Analyst" method are shown as solid squares.
 Note that only the upper right-hand quadrant of the usual 0-100% recall-precision graph is shown.
 Performance is expressed in terms of recall and precision, which are measures borrowed from information retrieval that allow assessment of two independent aspects of performance.
 Recall is a measure of the extent to which all relevant information in an article has been extracted, while precision is a measure of the extent to which information that has been entered into a template is correct.
-Details of the method for calculating recall-precision scores for the MUC-5/Tipster evaluation can be found in the paper by Chinchor and Sundheim[7].
+Details of the method for calculating recall-precision scores for the Tipster/MUC-5 evaluation can be found in the paper by Chinchor and Sundheim [7].